Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - The user is sent an email allowing them to authenticate their account.

-- Once authenticated a user is able to sign in to their account.
+- Once authenticated a user can sign in to their account.

 - This is a responsive, positive user experience, with informative prompts and interactive elements to guide the user.